When things go wrong with your communications provider, we’re here to help. We’ll aim to fairly and impartially resolve your dispute.

-In more complex cases, our review can take longer than the average 6 weeks.
+In more complex cases, our assessment can take longer than the average 6 weeks.
 You can speed up the process by making sure you give us all the information and details as soon as possible.

 We understand that there may be times when consumers do not agree with a decision we have made or remedy we have proposed.
 If this is the case, consumers are free to reject our decision and pursue their complaint via any other route open to them.